Last Updated on March 5, 2023 by Victor Queiroz

 Operational expenses

 We will now analyze the costs related to the exercise of business activity.
-You must consider such expenses to develop any type of business activity in Portugal.
+You must consider such expenses when developing any type of business activity in Portugal.

 Among the main expenses, we can list the following: